 Asus GT-AX1100: A massively bulky box of power

-Again, the GT-AX11000 resembles the GT-AC5300, and that means it’s huge — a square that measures 9.5-inch (241 mm) wide, without antennas, and 2.4-inch (61 mm) tall.
+Again, the Asus GT-AX11000 resembles the GT-AC5300, which means it’s huge — a square that measures 9.5-inch (241 mm) wide, without antennas, and 2.4-inch (61 mm) tall.
 It’s also heavy at 3.8 pounds (1.73 kg).

-The GT-AX1100 is enormous for a reason.
+The Asus GT-AX11000 is enormous for a reason.
 This device has enough processing power to rival a storage server.
 As for Wi-Fi, it’s one of a few 4×4 tri-band Wi-Fi 6 (802.11ax) routers on the market with two 5GHz bands and one 2.4GHz band — details in the specs table below.

 Specifically, you can use one band in compatibility mode to support the legacy clients and the other in high-performance mode.
 Also, since the GT-AX11000 supports AiMesh, one of the 5GHz can work as a backhaul to increase performance when you use it in a mesh.